Aged Care Blog

 The aged care roadmap to reform commenced in October 2022, and at present runs until July 2025.
 There have been several significant changes that have already been implemented and are underway:

-Reform What this entails Aims and objectives
+What this entails

-Quarterly Financial Report introduction, July 2022 At specific dates throughout the year, in quarterly increments, providers of services to the elderly must submit a report to the Department of Health and Aged Care.
+July 2022 Quarterly Financial Report introduction At specific dates throughout the year, in quarterly increments, providers of services to the elderly must submit a report to the Department of Health and Aged Care.
 What is included in the report depends on the service that you provide.
 Residential aged care providers will complete: questions on compliance, financial statements, labour costs, aged care worker hours reporting and food and nutrition reports.
 The reason behind this is to improve transparency on finances and strengthening compliance.
 The reports provide information into financial oversight and AN-ACC (Australian National Aged Care Classification) funding, consumer choice, policy development, financial viability and helps regulate Quality Standards.

-24/7 registered nurse responsibility and introduction of care minutes, October 2023 From October 2023, residential aged care homes are legally required to report every month on the number of minutes each resident receives with a registered nurse and assistant in nursing.
+October 2023 24/7 registered nurse responsibility and introduction of care minutes From October 2023, residential aged care homes are legally required to report every month on the number of minutes each resident receives with a registered nurse and assistant in nursing.
 Each resident must receive 200 minutes a day with an assistant in nursing, 40 of those directly from a registered nurse.
 Along with this, there must be a registered nurse on site 24/7.
 Any periods where this didn’t happen needs to be reported each month.
 This keeps homes accountable, to ensure each resident in a residential aged care home receives a high quality amount of care.

 Planned aged care reforms for 2024 – 2025